ecr007/English-World/Phrases-Vocabulary/M.md

 Must be: Used to express logical conclusion or certainty about the present situation.
 E.g: The door is looked.
 She must be out.

 Make: (verb) To create o produce something.
-Past Tense: Made | Past Participle: She made a delicious cake.
+Past Tense: Made | Past Participle: Your bad behavior made me furious.

 Meet: (verb) To come into the presence of someone.
 Past Tense: Met | Past Participle: Met | E.g: I met my friend at the café for coffee.